 This workshop will introduce grantwriting to nonprofit professionals who have less than one year of experience with the skill.
 Many people who work in nonprofits find themselves in the position of “accidental grantwriter” and do not feel fully equipped for the challenge.
 This session will provide a balance of applicable content and resources to deepen participants’ knowledge of and skills in grantwriting.

-- Deepen understanding of the Minnesota funding landscape;
+- Deepen your understanding about the Minnesota funding landscape.

-- Learn about the types of foundations providing grants to Minnesota nonprofits;
+- Learn about the types of foundations providing grants to Minnesota’s nonprofits.

 - Develop an understanding of the sections of a grant proposal including budgeting and evaluation.